This post contains affiliate links you can use to purchase the book. .Mr. Crotchety by Rich Amooi

-Also by this author: Madam Love, Actually, There's Something About a Cowboy, Dying to Meet You, It's Not PMS, It's You, Five Minutes Late, Dog Day Wedding, Kissing Frogs, An Eclair To Remember, Lilliana Jones and the Temple of Groom, Coffee, Tea or Me, Happy to be Stuck with You: A Short Romantic Comedy, Kiss Me in the Snow, Bored of the Rings, Madam Love, Actually, There's Something About a Cowboy, Dying to Meet You, It's Not PMS, It's You, Just Another Silly Love Song
+Also by this author: Madam Love, Actually, There's Something About a Cowboy, Dying to Meet You, It's Not PMS, It's You, Five Minutes Late, Dog Day Wedding, Kissing Frogs, An Eclair To Remember, Lilliana Jones and the Temple of Groom, Coffee, Tea or Me, Happy to be Stuck with You: A Short Romantic Comedy, Kiss Me in the Snow, Bored of the Rings, Madam Love, Actually, There's Something About a Cowboy, Dying to Meet You, It's Not PMS, It's You, Just Another Silly Love Song, It's Raining Men

 Warning: May cause happiness and laughter.

 Shoe store owner Roger Hudson has a chip on his shoulder the size of Mount Rushmore.
 Hiring real estate agent Sally Bright, the most-annoyingly positive woman ever, probably isn’t the smartest move but she’s the best.
 Her constantly bubbly nature gets under Roger’s skin but there’s an even bigger problem.
 She’s also getting into his heart.
 And don’t even get him started on her dynamite legs.

 Roger doesn’t fool Sally one bit.
 She knows his crotchety act is as fake as her best friend’s Gucci bag.
 She’s dealt with his type before but selling his home is proving to be harder than she thought.
 Especially since she’s developing feelings for her handsome client.
 But just when things seem to be going in the right direction, Sally’s secret could destroy everything she worked so hard for.

 It is a start of a new working week and we kick this week off with my review of Mr. Crotchety.
 Refreshing romantic comedy in my eyes, check out what I thought!